• Skip to primary navigation

 A little.
 It has a rich and creamy texture with hits of coconut flavour.

-• Peanut Butter Bliss Balls
+Easy Peanut Butter Bliss Balls (no bake & gluten-free)

 Since you made it this far we are basically best friends so be sure to follow me on Instagram, Pinterest, TikTok and Facebook where I share even more recipes and healthy living tips!
 And don’t forget to leave this recipe a star review before you go!